WZTourney/wztourney.github.io/docs/index.md

 ## Tournament Run Dates

-09/12 - 9/22
-**can be subject to extension in event of player scheduling conflict a replacement player may be used, detail TBD.**
+09/12 - 9/22 **can be subject to extension in event of player scheduling conflict a replacement player may be used, detail TBD.**

-**Teams:**
+### Teams

 - VCC - Bok (captain), Lorax, Chowder, Skeebs
 - ACC - Mush (captain), Shawny, Oat, Manoof